mieweb/docs/content/functions/reports/osha-300-form-log-overlay.md

 ## Create OSHA 300 Log document

 At the very bottom of the OSHA 300 form/log chart tab output, there is a button *Create OSHA 300 Log*.

 ![](../osha-300-form-log-overlay.assets/d7517957c229abb55288a919c7be3cb8.png)

 Clicking on that tab will automatically create and store a document of the output.
-This is ability to create the OSHA 300 Form as a snapshot in time and it stores as a document, within that EO's chart.
+This is the ability to create the OSHA 300 Form as a snapshot in time and it stores as a document, within that EO's chart.
 The screen will refresh to show you the on-screen output still, but when you scroll back down to the bottom, you will see the stored OSHA 300 document (doc.type OSHA300).

 ![](../osha-300-form-log-overlay.assets/edcf943ff45f6b246c9bcba62f964f11.png)